Manuel Azaña: Road to exile

-Caldetas

-The following day, on January 22, some members of Azaña's family left for France.
+The following day, 22 January, some members of Azaña's family left for France.
 The president proceeded to the coastal town of Caldetas (now Caldes d'Estrac), some 4 km away, where in another makeshift premises he spent the following one or two nights, while remainder of his belongings were being fetched from La Barata.
 During these few days he was almost entirely isolated, with little to no contact either with the government or the military command; at the same time, the evacuation of Barcelona had commenced.

-Peralada

-The presidential column departed north from Caldetas on January 23 or 24 (the city would be seized by the Nationalists on January 28), and following a drive of some 90 km, in the evening they reached the castle in Peralada, some 120 km from Barcelona, only 15 km from the French frontier; the Pyrenees were clearly visible from their new premises.
+The presidential column departed north from Caldetas on 23 or 24 January (the city would be seized by the Nationalists on 28 January), and following a drive of some 90 km, in the evening they reached the castle in Peralada, some 120 km from Barcelona, only 15 km from the French frontier; the Pyrenees were clearly visible from their new premises.

 It was in Peralada that contact with the government, representatives of the Cortes, the Republican military and foreign envoys, was re-established.
 Castillo de Peralada remained Azaña's residence for around a week.
 During this period Barcelona fell to the Nationalists.
-On January 30 Negrín visited the president and offered to have an aircraft ready to take Azaña to France, should immediate evacuation be necessary.
-The president declined the proposal, fearing that Negrín would rather forcibly take Azana to the central zone, Valencia or Madrid.
+On 30 January Negrín visited the president and offered to have an aircraft ready to take Azaña to France, should immediate evacuation be necessary.
+The president declined the proposal, fearing that Negrín would rather forcibly take Azaña to the central zone, Valencia or Madrid.

-Agullana

-Some time at the end of January, early February (the exact day is unclear, January 31 at the earliest, February 2 at the latest) the president left Peralada and moved some 20 km north-west, to Agullana.
+Some time at the end of January, early February (the exact day is unclear - 31 January at the earliest, 2 February at the latest) the president left Peralada and moved some 20 km north-west, to Agullana.
 It was a village in the Pyrennees, some 4 km from the French frontier, located by a secondary drive and away from main roads, which were crammed with refugees trying to flee Barcelona and Catalonia.
-Agullana was at the time was also hosting the staff of general Rojo.
+Agullana at the time was also hosting the staff of general Rojo.
 The president spent one night there.

-La Vajol

-The following day, probably either on February 2 or February 3, Azaña left Agullana and drove some 5 km up the road, to the last Spanish settlement some 2 km from the French frontier, the hamlet of La Vajol.
+The following day, probably either on 2 or 3 February, Azaña left Agullana and drove some 5 km up the road, to the last Spanish settlement some 2 km from the French frontier, the hamlet of La Vajol.
 It is there he met his last foreign diplomatic representatives.
-On February 4 Negrín visited Azaña in La Vajol and suggested that, in view of the advance of Nationalist troops, the president cross to France as soon as possible.
+On 4 February Negrín visited Azaña in La Vajol and suggested that, in view of the advance of Nationalist troops, the president cross to France as soon as possible.